 One of the most eagerly awaited posts, and the 1000th one (yes 1k!) here at BIGDoer.com, published August 30th, 2017, here it is…Canadian National Railways #1392.

 Just a small sampling of the collection at the Alberta Railway Museum, just north of Edmonton Alberta.
 They got a lot of stuff shoehorned into a small space.
 A joy to visit for any train buff, it was hard to leave and no doubt will be the same for you.
-Article coming soon.
+Article coming in the future.
 I promise.

 Once used to access coal mines, in Canmore Alberta, it’s now a link a walking trail network.
 A more stunning location could not be imagined.
 Ever.